onlineth/Cosmic-eLab-API/README.md

 #### Required

-- `detectorid` - A four digit code that's unique to every detector, example `6147`
+- `detectorid` - A 1-4 digit code that's unique to every detector, example `6147`
 - `year` - Must be one year at a time, example `2010`
 - `monthday` - A four digit number where the first two digits represent the month and the last two represent the day, example `0204`
 - `index` - A specific index of a file, example `0`